RedHatGov/redhatgov.github.io/content/workshops/openshift_v3_5_101/lab1-welcome.md

 *OCP No Projects Webpage*

 ## So this is what an empty project looks like
 First let's create a new project to do our workshop work in.
-We will use the student number you were given to ensure you don't clash with classmates, so in the steps below replace 'YOUR#' with your student number.
+We will use the student number you were given to ensure you don't clash with classmates, so in the steps below replace '{YOUR#}' with your student number.

 > Click on the "New Project" button and give it a name of demo-{YOUR#}